Home

 Show Less -

-Our Criteria: Here's How We Chose The Top Employer of Record Services
+Our Criteria: Here's How We Chose The Top Employer of Record Companies

-The best EOR services made this shortlist based on dozens of demos and numerous in-depth conversations with product teams.
-However, with EOR tools, the software takes a back seat to the on-the-ground service provided to your employees overseas, so we also spoke to HR experts that have engaged their services.
+The best EOR services made this shortlist based on dozens of demos and numerous in-depth conversations with product teams and HR experts.

 Key factors we considered when comparing EOR companies include the number of countries where they offer first-hand services, pricing transparency, customer support, and the quality of their user interface.